thisgirlElan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #### Three digit combinations
 - Prints three digits separated by `, ` in ascending order where no combination repeats in whichever order and only the smallest combination is printed.

+#### Two two-digit combinations
+- Prints numbers ranging from 0 - 99 separated by `, ` as two two digit numbers.